16 March 2020

 Will I respond to COVID-19 vaccination?

 It is important to acknowledge that all vaccines, including the COVID-19 vaccine, are less effective in immunosuppressed patients.
-Studies have shown that around one-third of transplant patients have no detectable antibody response to COVID-19, even after a third dose of vaccine.
+The MELODY study showed that one-quarter of transplant patients have no detectable antibody response to COVID-19 vaccination, even after a third dose of vaccine.
 However, it is possible that the cellular response to vaccination (which cannot be easily measured) is more important than the antibody response.
 An antibody test does not tell you whether you are ‘safe’ from COVID-19.
-If you are interested in knowing more about COVID-19 antibody levels, then please consider joining the MELODY study.

 Does vaccination reduce the risk of COVID-19 in transplant patients?